zeroc-ice/ice-demos/java/Android/README.md

 Building any Ice application for Android requires Android Studio and the Android SDK build tools.
 We tested with the following components:

-- Android Studio 2.4 (preview)
+- Android Studio 3.0 preview
+- Android SDK 25
-- Android SDK Build-tools 26.0.0 rc1
+- Android Build Tools 26.0.0

 Ice for Java requires at minimum API level 24: